PostHog/posthog.com/contents/handbook/engineering/on-call-rotation.md

 ## What do I do on call?

 You just go about your day, paying no attention to being on call most of the time!
-But keep your laptop at hand, because when you do get paged, it's time to switch gears immediately and start investigating the alert.
+But the moment you get paged, it's time to switch gears and start investigating the alert.

 To be ready, make sure you have access to:

-- PostHog Cloud admin interfaces ([🇺🇸](https://app.posthog.com/admin/)  / [🇪🇺](https://eu.posthog.com/admin/)) - these require another team member to mark you as a staff user in both regions
+- PostHog Cloud admin interfaces ([🇺🇸 US](https://app.posthog.com/admin/)  / [🇪🇺 EU](https://eu.posthog.com/admin/)) - these require another team member to mark you as a staff user in both regions
-- Metabase ([🇺🇸](http://metabase-prod-us/)  / [🇪🇺](http://metabase-prod-eu/)) – these might require another team member to invite you to both regions
+- Metabase ([🇺🇸 US](http://metabase-prod-us/)  / [🇪🇺 EU](http://metabase-prod-eu/)) – these might require another team member to invite you to both regions
 - Our [tailnet](https://github.com/PostHog/posthog-cloud-infra/blob/main/terraform/environments/README.md#connect-to-a-service-hosted-in-our-internal-network), which gates our internal services (such as Grafana and runbooks)
 - [EKS](http://runbooks/eks/) over `kubectl` / `k9s`, in case you need to run Kubernetes cluster operations (such as restarting a pod)
 - [pganalyze](https://app.pganalyze.com/organizations/posthog/)